osisoft/PI-Interface-ABB-800xA-Production-Response-Batch-Docs/README.md

 # PI Batch Interface Framework

+**IMPORTANT!** This directory is a subtree of the https://github.com/osisoft/PI-Batch-Interface-Framework repository, pointed at the **main** branch.
 This repository is populated with documents intended to be reused in other PI Batch Interface document repositories.

-This repo should be referenced using either submodules or subtrees.
+For usage on how to use subtrees, see https://docs.gitlab.com/ee/topics/git/subtree.html

+Test change